Wish (Feargal Sharkey album): Critical reception

-Upon its release, John Aizlewood of Number One said: "So why is our Fearg hitless?
+Upon its release, John Aizlewood of Number One wrote, "So why is our Fearg hitless?
 One things for sure, it can't be the music.
 Wish is a steady grower which creeps up on you like exams, only it's fun to listen to!
 And does that voice fair quiver?
 It does indeed.
 Nice one Fearg, ignore the barrackers."
+John Tobler of Music Week called the album a "grower" which shows Sharkey's "promising ability as a songwriter".
+He concluded, "Altogether, an album which will consolidate Sharkey's position, perhaps without greatly increasing his stature immediately."

 In a mixed review, Neil Taylor of NME described the album as "AOR meets soul", on which the "high points are those tracks where sincerity and not synthesis is the key".
 Taylor praised Sharkey's "million dollar voice" and felt it was "majestically exploited" on the slower tracks, whereas the more uptempo ones "lack guts" and "have a contrived bite and appear a shade bland".
 He also noted that Sharkey's "commercial growth has been more or less matched by his Americanisation".
+Pete Paisley, writing for Record Mirror, stated that the "10 lovelorn laments" have "emphasis on crisp, hi-tech arrangements over feel".
+He also praised Sharkey's "quavering" and "emotionally fired" vocals, but felt the album is "all a little too well-coiffured and designer soul-ish to make you want to fully wish on this ascendant star".
+Lola Borg of Smash Hits considered the album to be full of "slow, pale imitations" of its lead single, "More Love", with an "unhappy Feargal soul searching about love, pain and stuff".
+She added that Sharkey's "very lovely voice" was "wasted on these plodding, over-orchestrated and unexciting croons".

-In the US, Billboard described the album as an "even-better follow-up" to Sharkey's debut, and one that "should soon be sitting firmly at the top of the charts".
+In the US, Billboard described Wish as an "even-better follow-up" to Sharkey's debut and one that "should soon be sitting firmly at the top of the charts".
 Cash Box called it a "slickly-crafted collection of pop numbers that should finally enable the artist the edge at Top 40 radio he deserves".
-Stereo Review commented: "The first solo album by Sharkey was so subtle and understated that much of it barely registered.
+Stereo Review commented, "The first solo album by Sharkey was so subtle and understated that much of it barely registered.
 This time around, he's made a record that cannot go unnoticed.
 With the help of producer Danny Kortchmar, whose guitar playing is the instrumental heart of the album, Sharkey takes a measured soul turn."
 The reviewer praised five of the tracks as "very good gems", but felt the rest of material "gets thin".